 The material in this guide was adapted from:

-by Claire Pienaar on behalf of the NWP Learning Commons.
-Last updated October 1, 2021.
+by Teevin Fournier on behalf of the NWP Learning Commons.
+Last updated October 28, 2024.

-The Chicago Manual of Style, currently on its 17th edition, contains a series of guidelines for formatting your paper and recording the sources used as support in the paper.
-Chicago has two forms:
+The Chicago Manual of Style (CMOS) released the 18th edition in September 2024.
+The CMOS contains a series of guidelines for formatting papers and recording the sources used as support.

 Both styles also include a detailed bibliography at the end of the paper, listing all the sources used in the paper in alphabetical order and their publication information.
 One good way to stay organized is to create a full bibliographic entry at the same time as your in-text citation.
 This will save you a lot of time creating and managing your citations.